Lawyer Milloy: New England Patriots

-The New England Patriots selected Milloy in the second round (36th overall) of the 1996 NFL Draft.
+The New England Patriots selected Milloy in the second round (36th overall) of the 1996 NFL draft.
 Milloy was the second safety drafted in 1996, behind Memphis safety Jerome Woods (28th overall).

 1996

 Throughout training camp, Milloy competed to be the starting strong safety against Terry Ray.
 Milloy impressed the Patriots' coaching staff during the preseason and was able to make a case for the starting role.
-Defensive backs coach Bill Belichick lobbied for Lawyer to be the starter, but head coach Bill Parcells opted to name Terry Ray the starting strong safety to begin the regular season instead.
+Defensive backs coach Bill Belichick lobbied for Milloy to be the starter, but head coach Bill Parcells opted to name Terry Ray the starting strong safety to begin the regular season instead.

 He made his professional regular season debut in the New England Patriots' 24–10 loss at the Miami Dolphins.
 On September 15, 1996, Milloy recorded five combined tackles during a 31–0 win against the Arizona Cardinals in Week 3.
 Milloy made his first career tackle on Cardinals' wide receiver Frank Sanders in the second quarter.
 Milloy surpassed Terry Ray on the depth chart and earned the starting strong safety position after Week 7.
 On October 20, 1996, Milloy earned his first career start and recorded seven combined tackles and forced the first fumble of his career in the Patriots' 27–9 win at the Indianapolis Colts in Week 8.
 On November 17, 1996, Milloy collected a season-high 12 combined tackles and made his first career interception during a 34–8 loss to the Denver Broncos in Week 12.
 Milloy made his first career interception off a pass by Broncos' quarterback John Elway, that was originally intended for running back Terrell Davis, and returned it for a 14-yard gain in the third quarter.
 In Week 15, he recorded three combined tackles and made his first career sack during a 34–10 win against the New York Jets.
 Milloy made his first career sack on Jets' backup quarterback Glenn Foley for a seven-yard loss in the third quarter.
 He finished his rookie season in 1996 with 82 combined tackles, two interceptions, two forced fumbles, and a sack in 16 games and ten starts.

-The New England Patriots finished first in the AFC East with an 11–5 record and earned a first round bye.
+The New England Patriots finished first in the AFC East with an 11–5 record and earned a first-round bye.
 On January 5, 1997, Milloy started in his first career playoff game and made five combined tackles and an interception as the Patriots defeated the Pittsburgh Steelers 28–3 in the AFC Divisional Round.
 Milloy intercepted a pass by Steelers' quarterback Mike Tomczak, that was intended for wide receiver Andre Hastings, in the third quarter.
 The following week, he made seven combined tackles as the Patriots defeated the Jacksonville Jaguars 20–6 in the AFC Championship Game.
 On January 26, 1997, Milloy played in Super Bowl XXXI and recorded eight tackles during the Patriots' 35–21 loss to the Green Bay Packers.